-In units with a connected motion sensor, the controller starts in STANDBY and changes to OCCUPIED after detecting motion in the space.
-Motion in the space is defined as two movements detected within 5 minutes.
-The controller will change back to STANDBY after a lack a lack of motion for the period specified by the variable Standby Time.
+In units with a connected and detected STE-8201W80 Digital Sensor, the controller starts in STANDBY and changes to OCCUPIED after detecting motion in the space.
+Motion is defined as two movements detected within the period in minutes specified in the variable Occupancy Trigger (AV40).
+The controller will revert to STANDBY after detecting motion for the period specified by the variable Standby Timer (AV39).

-Standby mode is not valid for controllers without a motion sensor, unless commanded by a building management system.
+Note: Standby mode is not valid for controllers without a motion sensor, unless commanded by a building management system.